U.K. police release two people arrested after airport drone scare

 Breaking News Emails

-LONDON — British police have released a man and woman without charge after they were arrested in the investigation of unauthorized drone flights that disrupted travel at Gatwick, the country's second busiest airport.
+LONDON — British police have released two people without charge after they were arrested in connection with unauthorized drone activity that shut down air traffic at the country's second busiest airport during the height of holiday travel season.

+A 47-year-old man and 54-year-old woman had been arrested late Friday in a town not far from the airport.

-“Both people have fully co-operated with our enquiries and I am satisfied that they are no longer suspects in the drone incidents at Gatwick," Sussex police chief Jason Tingley said in a statement.
+“Both people have fully co-operated with our enquiries and I am satisfied that they are no longer suspects in the drone incidents at Gatwick," Sussex police chief Jason Tingley said in a statement on Sunday.

-They had been arrested late Friday in a town not far from the airport.
+Police will now resume their hunt for suspects, with the public once again in the dark about the identity and motive of those responsible for the disruption.

+Officials have previously said there was no suggestion that terrorism is involved.

-“Our inquiry continues at a pace to locate those responsible for the drone incursions, and we continue to actively follow lines of investigation," he added.
+“Our inquiry continues at a pace to locate those responsible for the drone incursions, and we continue to actively follow lines of investigation," Tingley added.

+Investigators also recovered a damaged drone close to the airport on Saturday.
+"Obviously we'll be doing everything we can with regards to forensically examining that drone," Tingley said.

 Gatwick was plagued by long lines and flight delays Saturday but no new drone sightings, allowing British officials to hope the worst was over.
 Flights are now operating normally.